person > biography

 or surrealistic" style was inspired by his children’s

-plays first to use the compositions for his figurative
+play and was firstly used in the compositions for his figurative

-paintings but developed later to more "photographic"
+paintings, but developed later to more "photographic" style,

 based on shadows, light and movements of the camera.